SEKOIA-IO/documentation/_shared_content/automate/index.md

 ## Rerun

 The user can rerun any run from a playbook.
-It can helps understand issues like stuck playbooks.
+It can help understand issues like stuck playbooks.

 From a list of runs, you can see a “Rerun” action button.